Calvin087/cog-training/python-refresher.md

 #### Class methods expanded

 <br>

+Looks like I can use these methods inside the class, without making a new object.

 Allows me to assign various parts of a new object without it being passed in.
 All I have to do is call the correct method while making the new object and the ```@classmethod``` assigns things using the data stored within the class.